agmatyja/projectShop/README.md

 ## Demo on the server
 [Link](https://poe-bookstore.herokuapp.com/)

+## Discount code
+Code for 10% discount is "promo".

-Before pushing to Heroku:
+## Before pushing to Heroku
 - change API_URL in client/config.js
 - yarn run build-client

-## Discount code
-Code for 10% discount is "promo".